-- Christmas Eve– Every year we have a special evening worship service in which we retell the Christmas Story through the reading of some of the key Old Testament prophecies, the Nativity story, and a whole lot of singing of Christmas carols.
+- Christmas: Every year we have a special evening worship service on Christmas Eve in which we retell the Christmas Story through the reading of some of the key Old Testament prophecies, the Nativity story, and a whole lot of singing of Christmas carols.
 When Christmas is on the Lord’s Day, we celebrate worship as God commands us in the 4th Commandment.

-- Holy Week– The week before Easter is a time to remember the great love of Jesus for us as well as the awesome culmination of prophecy that climaxed in Jesus’ death, burial, resurrection, and ascension.
-One major aspect of this week’s celebration (aside from Palm Sunday and Easter, of course!) is Maundy Thursday.
-This is a special church fellowship dinner in which we walk through the Jewish Passover in order that we might see how Jesus fulfilled the hope of Passover in the Last Supper, and how he reinterpreted it to create the Sacrament of the Lord’s Supper.
+- Holy Week: The week before Easter is a time to remember the great love of Jesus for us as well as the awesome culmination of prophecy that climaxed in Jesus’ death, burial, resurrection, and ascension.
+One major aspect of this week’s celebration is Maundy Thursday.
+This is a special church fellowship dinner in which we walk through the Jewish Passover in order that we might see how Jesus fulfilled the hope of Passover in the Last Supper, and how he reinterpreted it when he established the Sacrament of the Lord’s Supper.

 Why do you say, “One holy catholic Church” in the creeds?